Francis O'Neill was born on August 28, 1848, in Co Cork, Ireland.

 For a young Irish man born during the darkest years of the Famine, how he must have relished the dazzling adventure his life had suddenly become.

 The youngest of seven children in the townland of Tralibane (near Bantry Bay), he was the son of a prosperous gentleman farmer and he grew up in a largely Irish-speaking society in which music, song, and dance were an integral part of his world.

 The music that he learned in Ireland, he wrote years later, was a rich gift that fortified him for the rest of his life.
 Growing up in Ireland had given him a passion for justice, and it had left him with an indelible love of Irish music.

 His maternal grandfather Donal O'Mahony was known for keeping an open house for traveling musicians, and like his parents and sisters, young O'Neill was a terrific singer himself.

 As a boy, he began learning the wooden flute and the tin whistle, skills that taught him to read music quite proficiently years later in America, but as a man, he would become the greatest influence on modern Irish traditional dance music in the 20th century.

-Simple human joy, in music and in discovery, animate every page of the newly published memoirs he left behind, which have been edited by his great-granddaughters Mary Lesch and Ellen Skerrett.
+Simple human joy, in music and in discovery, animate every page of the memoirs he left behind, which were published in 2008 having been edited by his great-granddaughters Mary Lesch and Ellen Skerrett.